 This recipe concept came to me a few years ago by way of the New York Times.
 What can I say, if the NYT tells me to cook something, I usually do it.
 (You haven’t lived until you’ve tried their Chocolate Chip Cookie recipe!)

 Their suggestion to toss chopped kimchi into a wok of fried rice with SPAM sounded just crazy enough to work.
 Well, minus the SPAM part – that just sounded crazy.
 That said, over the past couple of years I’ve swapped in everything from chopped smoked ribs to cooked bacon, but have settled on diced kielbasa as my favorite.
 It’s salty, smokey flavor is perfection when paired with the spicy, sour kimchi.

-I also healthified the recipe a bit by cutting half the white rice with cauliflower rice.
-This is a trick I use ALL THE TIME on my family when I’m serving them fried rice or a rice-pilaf type dish, and they are none the wiser.
+I also “healthified” the recipe a bit by cutting half the white rice with cauliflower rice.
+This is a trick I use ALL THE TIME on my family when serving fried rice or a rice-pilaf type dish, and they are none the wiser.

 How to Make This Recipe